TSB Recommendation R13-02

 Railway companies need access to locomotive voice and video recorder data to help identify and mitigate risks before accidents occur.
 The RAC and industry will put robust rules and procedures in place to protect the data and ensure LVVR systems have appropriate controls.

-TSB reassessment of the response to Recommendation R13-02 (March 2017)
+March 2017: TSB reassessment of the response to Recommendation R13-02 (Satisfactory Intent)

 This recommendation is related to the TSB Watchlist issue of “On-board voice and video recorders”.
 Without a requirement for on-board voice and video recorders on locomotives, key information to advance railway safety may not always be available.
 It is also related to Recommendation R03-02, in which the Board recommended that the Department of Transport, in conjunction with the railway industry, establish comprehensive national standards for locomotive data recorders that include a requirement for an on-board cab voice recording interfaced with on-board communications systems.